aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-open-xml-sdk/missing-features-in-openxml/set-external-links-in-formulas-in-aspose-cells/_index.md

 {{% alert color="primary" %}}

-Sometimes, it is necessary to include links to external files in formulas, for example to evaluate a cell or range value against them.
-Aspose.Cells provides this feature and this document explains how to use it.
+Sometimes, it is necessary to include links to external files in formulas, for example, to evaluate a cell or range value against them.
+Aspose.Cells provides this feature, and this document explains how to use it.

 {{% /alert %}}